Text by Agata Kik

 On the second day, (Inter-) was mediated not only through art language of affect but literally through words in the mouths of the participating art practitioners.
 Moderated by Anne Duffau aka A—Z, the discussion between artists Eva Papamargariti, Sabrina Ratte and collective Hyphen Labs brought up questions of space in the digital, contrasted with the real and the material that technology and availability of its tools can make it more widely accessible.

 While the discussion brought to light many of the artists’ thoughts on the politics of virtual and physical architectures, the art and science synergy was probably best expressed during the presentation by artist Libby Heaney, whose background in quantum physics informs her artistic practice, that incorporates machine learning and artificial technology.

 Having opened up many questions about our physical relationship to the digital arts, the public conversation continued with the theme of the queer and how the digital can be a safe place to inhabit.
 Marie Thompson talked to artists Isaac Kariuki, Robin Buckley, aka RKSS and Zaiba Jabbar sharing with the audience their non-binary approaches to art and technology.

-Having come to (Inter-) with a question of how to bring femininity into the world saturated by masculine identity, I have left with an idea that it might be the digital, virtual and the projected ephemeral, that through its malleability and versatility is a medium, almost a channel, that gives the female their long-awaited power.
-Thanks to projects like Amplify, the female presence on the art scene retains its agency, while the feminine perspective on the art and technology opens up completely new doors to unorthodox experimentation that phallocentric patriarchy would not reach otherwise.
+Having come to (Inter-) with a question of how to bring femininity into the world saturated by masculine identity, I have left with an idea that it might be the digital, virtual and projected ephemeral that, through its malleability and versatility is a medium, almost a channel, that gives the female their long-awaited power.
+Thanks to projects like Amplify, the female presence on the art scene retains its agency, while the feminine perspective on art and technology opens up completely new doors to unorthodox experimentation that phallocentric patriarchy would not reach otherwise.